thearst3rd/chess-tournament/README.md

 LightSquares | Prefers moving its pieces onto light squares DarkSquares | Same as above but for dark squares Equalizer | Will move the piece that has moved the least number of times onto a square that has been visited the least number of times.
 Fewer moves takes priority over less visited squares | *Stateful*
+Swarm | Moves pieces as close as possible to its enemy's king Huddle | Moves pieces as close as possible to its own king

 ## How to use the framework